Adaptive Optimization for Prediction with Missing Data: Numerical Experiments

 We first compare the performance of our heuristic for joint impute-then-regress presented in Section~\ref{ssec:extension.heuristic}, with that of mean impute-then-regress and of random forest (RF) trained directly on missing data models using the ``Missing Incorporated in Attribute'' (MIA) method of \citet{twala2008good}; see \citet[][remark 5]{Josse2019a} for its implementation.
 For the first two methods, the downstream predictive model is chosen via 5-fold cross-validation among linear, tree, random forest, and XGBoost (`best').

 Figure~\ref{fig:syn.ylin} compares the out-of-sample $R^2$ of these methods in settings where $Y$ is generated according to a linear model and data is missing completely at random (resp. censored) on the top (resp. bottom) panel.
-Since $Y$ is generated as a linear function of $\bm{X}$, we also compare with the optimal $\bm{\mu}$-impute-then-linearly-regress model from Section~\ref{ssec:adaptive.imputation}, which we expect to be particularly accurate in this setting.
-First, we observe that the performance of our joint impute-then-regress heuristic is comparable with that of optimal $\bm{\mu}$-impute-then-linearly-regress, suggesting that our heuristic is effective is jointly optimizing for the imputation and the regression model.
+Since $Y$ is generated as a linear function of $\bm{X}$, we also compare with the optimal $\bm{\mu}$-impute-then-linearly-regress model from Section~\ref{ssec:adaptive.imputation}, which we expect to be particularly accurate in this setting. {\blue We make the following observations:} \begin{itemize} \item The performance of our joint impute-then-regress heuristic is comparable with that of optimal $\bm{\mu}$-impute-then-linearly-regress, suggesting that our heuristic is effective is jointly optimizing for the imputation and the regression model.
 In addition, our heuristic is versatile in that it can be used with any predictive model, including non-linear ones.

-Second, we observe that while competitive in MAR settings, mean-impute-then-regress provides suboptimal predictive power whenever the data is censored.
+\item While competitive in MAR settings, mean-impute-then-regress provides suboptimal predictive power whenever the data is censored.
 In particular, adaptive linear regression and joint impute-then-regress methods achieve a significantly higher out-of-sample accuracy, of up to 10\%.
 These results highlight the key deficiency of naive impute-then-regress strategies: they hide the missingness indicator to the downstream predictive model, hence losing potentially predictive information.
 On the contrary, optimal $\bm{\mu}$-impute-then-linearly-regress and our impute-then-regress heuristic are the best performing methods, in both MAR and censored settings.

-On these instances where $Y$ is a linear function of the features, we observe that RF with MIA encoding performs strictly worse than all other methods in the MCAR setting.
-When data is censored, however, it provides a moderate improvement over mean impute-then-regress, but remains dominated by both our methods, optimal $\bm{\mu}$-impute-then-regress and joint impute-then-regress.
+\item On these instances where $Y$ is a linear function of the features, we observe that RF with MIA encoding performs strictly worse than all other methods in the MCAR setting.
+When data is censored, however, it provides a moderate improvement over mean impute-then-regress, but remains dominated by both our methods, optimal $\bm{\mu}$-impute-then-regress and joint impute-then-regress. \end{itemize}

-Our observations are largely confirmed on instances where $Y$ is generated according to a neural network model in Figure~\ref{fig:syn.ynn}.
-We observe that our joint impute-then-regress heuristic competes with mean impute-then-regress when data is MCAR but largely outperforms it (by 10\% or more) in the presence of censoring.
-The main difference from the linear setting comes from the performance of RF.
-It achieves a similar performance as our joint impute-then-regress strategy in both cases.